Katipunan Avenue: Landscape

-In 2002, the Katipunan Greening Project volunteers planted Bougainvillea, Lantana camara, petunias, red creepers, and other flowering shrubs along the avenue, after two years of lobbying the MMDA to ensure that the city would water and otherwise look after the plants.
+In 2002, the Katipunan Greening Project volunteers planted Bougainvillea, Lantana camara, petunias, red creepers, and other flowering shrubs along the avenue after two years of lobbying the MMDA to ensure that the city would water and otherwise look after the plants.
 Businesses along the avenue also lent a hand.
-In 2003, the MMDA proposed removing the trees and the traffic islands along the avenue, in an effort to improve the traffic flow; however, local residents objected.
+In 2003, the MMDA proposed removing the trees and the traffic islands along the avenue to improve the traffic flow; however, local residents objected.
 The tree-cutting was halted by an order from Malacañang, pending the return of then-President of the Philippines Gloria Macapagal Arroyo from an overseas trip.
-Again in 2009, the MMDA was cutting down trees along the avenue for a road-widening project; in the second case, the Department of Environment and Natural Resources ordered MMDA to stop, after protests by Ateneo de Manila University.
-There were further back-and-forth accusations between the two departments, with MMDA stating that the tree removal had already been agreed to with Department of Environment and Natural Resources (DENR), while DENR criticized MMDA's sloppy work in removing the trees.
+Again, in 2009, the MMDA was cutting down trees along the avenue for a road widening project; in the second case, the Department of Environment and Natural Resources (DENR) ordered the MMDA to stop after protests by the Ateneo de Manila University.
+There were further back-and-forth accusations between the two departments, with the MMDA stating that the tree removal had already been agreed to with the DENR, while the DENR criticized the MMDA's sloppy work in removing the trees.